3D animations with molecular models and AI-generated images, accompanied by sonifications of scientific visualizations

 40 H × 40 W in (102 H × 102 W cm) with other sizes available

-Baroque Bodies (Ambient Portals) explores the interconnectedness of the natural world and the built environment through examinations of biotechnological representations.
-The work evokes notions of residues in both the abstract (metaphorical, poetic, ethereal) and the physical (literal, material, biological).
+"Baroque Bodies (Ambient Portals)" explores the interconnectedness of the natural world and the built environment with an otherworldly meditation on post-human subjectivities.
+The viewer is taken on a journey through molecular bodies situated in a liminal space that is at once biological and technological, autonomous and entangled.
 The conceptual underpinnings of the project are drawn from epigenetic research on environmental influences on gene expression.
-Drawing both inspiration and material from emerging research on the effects of trauma, climate change, food scarcity and other external influences on public health, the work explores the complex relationships between what is invisible and in plain sight, nature and nurture.
-The animation presents a meditation on microcosms of molecular bodies that are situated in a liminal space that is at once biological and technological, autonomous and entangled.
+Drawing both inspiration and material from emerging research on the effects of trauma, climate change, food scarcity, pesticides, and other external influences on public health, the work explores the complex relationships between what is invisible and in plain sight, nature and nurture.

-Baroque Bodies (Ambient Portals) explores the interconnectedness of the natural world and the built environment through examinations of biotechnological representations.
-The work evokes notions of residues in both the abstract (metaphorical, poetic, ethereal) and the physical (literal, material, biological).
+"Baroque Bodies (Ambient Portals)" explores the interconnectedness of the natural world and the built environment with an otherworldly meditation on post-human subjectivities.
+The viewer is taken on a journey through molecular bodies situated in a liminal space that is at once biological and technological, autonomous and entangled.
 The conceptual underpinnings of the project are drawn from epigenetic research on environmental influences on gene expression.
-Drawing both inspiration and material from emerging research on the effects of trauma, climate change, food scarcity and other external influences on public health, the work explores the complex relationships between what is invisible and in plain sight, nature and nurture.
-The animation presents a meditation on microcosms of molecular bodies that are situated in a liminal space that is at once biological and technological, autonomous and entangled.
+Drawing both inspiration and material from emerging research on the effects of trauma, climate change, food scarcity, pesticides, and other external influences on public health, the work explores the complex relationships between what is invisible and in plain sight, nature and nurture.

 Baroque Bodies was created as part of Sticky Settings, a sciart collaboration between interdisciplinary artist Laura Splan and theoretical biophysicist Adam Lamson.
 The project explores entanglements of computational and biological worlds through research, artworks, exhibitions, and public engagement.
 Process and production for the project are informed by Lamson’s biological simulations and Splan’s studio practice interrogating scientific imaging techniques.
 Lamson’s simulated chromatin structures serve as both material and as a conceptual framework for artworks that attempt to communicate complex biology by connecting virtual representations of the biological world with sensory encounters and tactile experiences.
 The creative and technical underpinnings of the work are informed by Splan and Adam Lamson’s shared fascination with the layers of translation involved in digital representations of molecular biology.
 In software interfaces, “sticky settings” is a phrase used to describe “remembered” user settings.
 “Sticky” is also a term Lamson uses to describe certain molecular interactions in his computer-generated models.
 In biology, evidence has emerged for gene bookmarking suggesting mechanisms of epigenetic memory or “stickiness” in DNA.
 Their collaborative artworks repurpose the “GUI” interfaces with which we confront “gooey” biological materialities in the lab and reframe their implications in our everyday lives.